-- The net proceeds of the bond will be managed within ENGIE's treasury liquidity portfolio, in cash or other short term and liquid instruments that do not include GHG intensive activities nor disputable activities. - The Issuer intends to allocate the Green Bond proceeds towards Eligible Green Projects in a two-year period from the issue date of each Green Bond issuance, and not to exceed three years - The overall share of refinancing (i.e. refinancing of projects financed from 2016) will be disclosed for each reporting.

-- ENGIE will track investments of the proceeds allocated to Eligible Green Projects.
-This tracking is integrated into the annual financial reporting process. - All the management of proceeds (allocation process) will be reviewed annually by external auditor. - In case of project divestment, the Issuer does not commit to use the net proceeds to finance other Eligible Green Projects which are compliant with the Green Bond framework, but to finance its development and financing needs in line with its CSR strategic targets.
+- The net proceeds of the Hybrid Bond will be managed within ENGIE's treasury liquidity portfolio, in cash or other short term and liquid instruments that do not include GHG intensive activities nor controversial activities. - The Issuer intends to allocate the Green Hybrid Bond proceeds towards Eligible Green Projects in a twoyear period from the issue date of this Green Hybrid Bond issuance, and not to exceed three years.
+The issuer intends to begin proceeds' allocation no later than during fiscal year 2018. - The overall share of refinancing (i.e. refinancing of projects financed from 2017) will be disclosed for each reporting. - ENGIE will track investments of the proceeds allocated to Eligible Green Projects.
+This tracking is integrated into the annual financial reporting process. - All the management of proceeds (allocation process) will be reviewed annually by external auditor.